kumaranbcg/interview/README.md

 The jetson nano device will be connected to the server via socket.io

-First config needs to created  (change-zoom) then device needs to be registered by mentioning config id in payload (create-device) after which the device needs to configure an id in code and start observing for event by sending request to (get-device) and receiving it in (device-data)
+First config needs to created  (change-zoom) configure camera id in code and start observing for event by sending request to (get-device) and receiving it in (device-data)

 ### Basic code
 `Javascript`